 How to add and manage products

 We hope you have already installed and configured the WooCommerce plugin successfully.
-Otherwise, if you didn’t complete the setup, nothing to worry.
+Otherwise, if you didn’t complete the setup, nothing to worry about.
 You can always have a chance to fill out them later from the dashboard.

 Now, look at the most significant part of the plugin: the presentation of your store.
 It’s evenly essential to beautify the store since customers can’t have a chance to check out the product physically.

-You have to take the initiatives to convince the customers with the feel of the product visually.
+You have to take the initiative to convince the customers of the feel of the product visually.
 To achieve that you need to provide some good product pictures along with a brief description that tells about the item. ⬆️

 Step A – Add contents for the products

 We’ll now walk you through the process of adding your first product to your store.
 Go to Products tab from your WP dashboard and click on the Add New button.

 It will take you to the Add New Product page, a similar interface to the WordPress Post page.